Towards Healthcare

 • A notable instance of technology integration can be seen at the Minimally Invasive Surgery Centre (CCMIJU) in Spain, where mixed reality experiences are made possible by Microsoft's HoloLens glasses.

-The global market's increasing interest in the Metaverse within healthcare amplifies this transformative wave.
+The global market's increasing interest in the metaverse within healthcare amplifies this transformative wave.
 The growing emphasis on metaverse technologies signifies a broader trend towards advancing healthcare practices, fostering enhanced collaboration and training, and ultimately, improving patient care on a global scale.

 The Impediment of High Technology Cost in Healthcare Metaverse Growth